 “What are you talking about,” Dr. Morton said.

-“Five days ago, I interviewed you in this office, making inquiries about what really goes on here at CDC and about a dead building inspector, Boyd Creekmore.
-Saturday night, a gunman tried to kill me in the Chicago Fire OvenClubhouse Restaurant.
+“Five days ago, I interviewed you in this office, inquiring about what really goes on here at CCE and a dead building inspector, Boyd Creekmore.
+A gunman tried to kill me Saturday night in the Clubhouse Restaurant.
 A gunman you hired, Mr. Imer Bisha.”

 Bisha, angered and eyes widening, took a step towards them.
-Mac responded by stepping closer to Natalie, surreptitiously brushing his hand over his holster, ready to extract and fire his Glock-50 with practiced speed and precision.
+Mac stepped closer to Natalie, surreptitiously brushing his hand over his holster, ready to extract and fire his Glock-50 with practiced speed and precision.
 Mac chambered the first round before entering the building.
 He sensed that this might be going out of control quickly.

 “What you’re suggesting is outright slander, Ms. Rumsfort.
 If you go public with a ridiculous charge like this, an army of lawyers will wipe you out in court, mark my words,” Bisha said.